Generosity – Where & When

 GIVE WHERE YOUR HEART LEADS

 How do you determine which ministries to support?
 We have prayerfully weighed many factors over the years in choosing organizations to partner with.
-We have found the following thinking points beneficial:
+We have found the following points beneficial:

 1. Look for ministries or charities where the cause touches you personally in some way.
 When the cause has been near and dear to our hearts, we have found we experience more joy in our giving.

-2. Consider whether you feel a stronger sense to support ministries in your community, state, throughout the U.S. or in the developing world.
+2. Consider whether you feel a stronger sense to support ministries in your community, state, throughout the U.S. or the world.
 As I’ve mentioned before, giving is a journey.
 You can expand and diversify your giving over time but choosing somewhere to start is the first step.

 3. Start with who you know.
 Often people give to a cause because of an existing relationship they have with someone connected to the ministry or charity.
 This is a great place to start.
 As your giving continues, be sure to look closely at the results the ministry is achieving.